nette/security/readme.md

 }
 ```

-Class `MyAuthenticator` communicates with the database using [Nette\Database |database] layer and works with table `users`,  where it grabs `username` and hash of `password` in the appropriate columns.
-If the password check is successful, it returns new identity with user ID and role, which we will mention [later | #roles];
+Class `MyAuthenticator` communicates with the database using Nette\Database layer and works with table `users`,  where it grabs `username` and hash of `password` in the appropriate columns.
+If the password check is successful, it returns new identity with user ID and role, which we will mention later;

 This authenticator would be configured in the `config.neon` file like this: